JoeNyland/joenyland.github.io/_posts/2015-11-08-how_to_test_a_jekyll_site.md

 excerpt: "Testing is great, so you should test your site as well as your code."
 ---

-I've [already talked about][5] this site and it's blog being run on GitHub Pages and that I use Jekyll.
-I'm only human and whilst I can build a site as awesome and as fantastic as this, I'm only human.
+Whilst I can build a site as awesome and as fantastic as this, I'm only human.
 That means that I make mistakes, just like everyone does.
 Testing the code that you write means that those mistakes get found and rectified, hopefully before end users/readers/customers (whatever the context) see them in production.

 I'm a big fan of unit testing and integration testing my code, but I didn't know just how easy it was to test my Jekyll based site until I read [this article][1].
 I couldn't resist having a go at this myself and I've been able to